UWEnrollmentManagement/Boundless/README.md

 ## Use

 These templates are for the [Framework](https://github.com/UWEnrollmentManagement/Framework) web framework.
-You must be using *Framework* to use these templates.
-If you have found this page but are not using *Framework*, you may instead be looking for the Boundless [WordPress templates](https://github.com/uweb/uw-2014) or the Boundless [web templates](https://www.washington.edu/brand/web/).
+You must be using Framework to use these templates.
+If you have found this page but are not using Framework, you may instead be looking for the Boundless [WordPress templates](https://github.com/uweb/uw-2014) or the Boundless [web templates](https://www.washington.edu/brand/web/).

-The following steps are described in the *Framework* [application creation tutorial](https://github.com/UWEnrollmentManagement/Framework/blob/master/doc/application-creation.md).
-If you are new to *Framework*, you may wish to use that tutorial instead.
+The following steps are described in the Framework [application creation tutorial](https://github.com/UWEnrollmentManagement/Framework/blob/master/doc/application-creation.md).
+If you are new to Framework, you may wish to use that tutorial instead.

 1. Add Boundless to the package requirements in your `composer.json`: